Torg: Reception

+Stewart Wieck reviewed Torg in White Wolf #21 (June/July 1990), rating it a 5 out of 5 and stated that "In conclusion, I can only say that Torg receives my highest possible recommendation.
+This game is going to set a standard which may remain unequaled for a long time.
+The emphasis on storytelling, fun mechanics, and an engrossing setting combine to create a nearly unbeatable RPG experience."

 In the July 1990 edition of Games International (Issue 16), Paul Mason found the combat mechanics fairly pedestrian, saying, "All that can be said of this is that it is serviceable and not overly complex."
 He also found that "the artwork is weak for a product of this prestige."
 He concluded, "the game reminds me just a little too much of Pacesetter's doomed introductory product Sandman, which featured a similar heady, eclectic blend."

 In the February 1991 edition of Dragon (Issue 166), Jim Bambra liked the multi-genre aspect of the game, in which players could be immersed in a medieval fantasy London one session and in a cyberpunk Paris the next.
 He also liked the quick resolution for skill checks and combat; although it did require some table checking, it was fast and adaptable.
 He noted that magic and healing were "neatly handled and fit into the system with a minimum of fuss."
 Bambra criticized the varying quality of the rules, saying, "some places are very clear, but re-readings are needed to grasp to what is being said in other areas."
 He also found the quality of artwork varied greatly.
 Overall, Bambra thought Torg was "a major addition to the role-playing games currently available."

 In the July 1992 edition of Dragon (Issue 183), Martin Wixted called Torg "one of the most gripping role-playing games I have ever encountered."
 However, he cautioned that it was "not for the rule-dependent gamer."

 In the August 1992 edition of Dragon (Issue 184), Rick Swan reviewed Tharkold, a supplement describing the demons invading Los Angeles.
-Of Tharkold, Swan said that West End designers "have hit their stride."
+Of Tharkold, Swan said that West End designers "have hit their stride".
 He noted that "absent in previous TORG products but delightfully present here is an undercurrent of black humor."